Rhetoric & Writing at BGSU

 Stephen Boston (2010)

 Stephen Boston earned his BA in Liberal Studies at Bowling Green State University.
 While earning his BA, he focused on three areas of concentration: English, Popular Culture, and Ethnic Studies.
 Stephen also focused on two minors: Theater & Film and History.
 After graduating with his BA, he continued on at BGSU earning his MA in Rhetoric and Writing.
-Stephen taught First-Year-Composition for four years prior to returning to BGSU to complete what he started with his MA.
+Stephen taught First-Year-Composition for four years prior to returning to BGSU to complete at he started with his MA.
 He has now returned to BGSU in the Rhetoric and Writing PhD program.
 Stephen’s scholarly interests include media studies, popular culture, and ethnic studies in relation to composition theory and writing instruction.
 He currently coaches the Women’s Club Volleyball Team at BGSU, and has been doing so for nine years.
 Stephen is a big sports fan and a diehard Cleveland Browns fan.

 Matthew Bridgewater (2010)